-When required, ethical approval must be obtained before commencement of the work to which it pertains.
+All students must complete the Ethical Review form designated by their associated Faculty as part of their Registration process and when required, ethical approval must be obtained before commencement of the work to which it pertains.

-4.1 The University Ethical Review Committee
+3.1 The University Ethical Review and Animal Welfare Committee

-De Montfort University Research Degree Regulations stipulate that where research involves animals an application for approval must be made to the University Ethical Review Committee.
-Without the formal approval of this committee, the research must not proceed.
+De Montfort University Research Degree Regulations stipulate that where research involves animals an application for approval must be made to the University Ethical Review and Animal Welfare Committee.
+Without the formal approval of this committee and confirmation of relevant personal and project licence approval from the Home Office, the research must not proceed.

-4.1.1 Procedures
+3.1.1 Procedures

-Any member of staff intending to work, or having responsibility for a student intending to work, in these areas should contact the Office of the Pro Vice Chancellor (Research) for advice and guidance upon procedures concerning the University Ethical Review Committee.
+Any member of staff intending to work, or having responsibility for a student intending to work, in these areas should contact the Office of the Pro Vice Chancellor (Research) for advice and guidance upon procedures concerning the University Ethical Review and Animal Welfare Committee.

-The review process will be undertaken by a small committee meeting on an ad hoc basis but at least twice yearly, which would also oversee the general management of animal work in the University.
+The review process will be undertaken by the Committee which meets at least twice yearly and also oversees the general management of animal research work in the University.
 This Committee would then set up small working parties, involving individuals with statistical, pharmacological, surgical or experimental design expertise etc, when necessary, to consider new proposals for, or amendments to, Project Licences.